swiatst/todoList-JQuery/README.md

 # Objectives

-* Explaine what the Document Object Model is
+* Explain what the Document Object Model is
 * Sketch the Difference between Node and Element
 * Demonstrate selecting an element with JQuery
 * Demonstrate adding a new element with JQuery